SCAN Health Plan

 SCAN Health Plan (SCAN) is a not-for-profit, Medicare Advantage based in Long Beach, California.
-Founded in 1977, SCAN provides healthcare coverage to Medicare beneficiaries in California, Arizona, and Nevada, currently serving nearly 270,000 members.
+Founded in 1977, SCAN provides healthcare coverage to Medicare beneficiaries in California, Arizona, Texas and Nevada, serving more than 285,000 members.
 It is one of the largest not-for-profit Medicare Advantage plans in the country.
-SCAN Health Plan is part of SCAN Group, a mission-driven organization that is tackling some of the biggest issues in health-care for older adults.
+SCAN Health Plan is part of SCAN Group.

 Early history

-SCAN helped implement a huge shift in healthcare in the late 1970s when a group of senior activists joined city officials in an effort to make healthcare services more accessible, more connected and more affordable for Long Beach's growing number of older residents.
-This group included 12 seniors who represented the most active and prominent organizations for older adults in the city, as well as representatives from the Long Beach Department of Senior Citizen Affairs.
-Together, with assistance from the University of Southern California (USC), they created a blueprint for a new and improved healthcare system.
-This system brought all the city's diverse social service agencies and medical providers into an integrated, community-based organization, providing greater access to affordable support and services for the elderly.

 The Senior Care Action Network, or SCAN, was created based on the proposal developed by the team at USC.
 (The new network was briefly known as the Long Beach Geriatric Healthcare Council, Inc., before changing its name to SCAN.)
 Their healthcare delivery model was centered on assessing each senior's needs on an individual level in order to coordinate appropriately for each unique case, providing specific social services and medical care through a network of local agencies, community providers and hospitals.

 Multipurpose Senior Services Program

 In 1979, the state of California selected SCAN as one of eight sites for the state's Multipurpose Senior Services Program (MSSP).
 This program exists to help elderly Medi-Cal recipients in the Long Beach area stay out of nursing institutions as long as possible by providing home-based services to deliver the care they need.
 For the last 40 years, SCAN has served California's most at-risk seniors as one of the state's 62 MSSP sites through Independence at Home, a community service of SCAN.